-Option 2: How to Notify YouTube That You are “Not Interested” Annoying YouTube Shorts
+2. Notify YouTube That You Are “Not Interested” Annoying YouTube Shorts

 - Open the YouTube app on your device and go to the Shorts video that you want to remove from your feed.

-- Then, ap on the three-dot menu icon next to the video.
+- Then, tap on the three-dot menu icon next to the video.

 - Select the “Not interested” option from the menu.